hwipl/eggdrop-scripts/scripts/host.md

 ## Setup

+The script requires the tool "host" that is part of the [bind](https://www.isc.org/bind/) tools.
+If the "host" tool is not available on your system, you need to install it first.

 You can change the path to the "host" tool in the namespace variable `hostCmd` that you can find at the top of the script: